omelette-bio/cpu-sim/README.md

 MOVE value register   // register = value

 // bitwise operations
-AND value regitser    // register = register AND value OR value register     // register = register OR value NOT register          // register = NOT register
+AND value register    // register = register AND value OR value register     // register = register OR value NOT register          // register = NOT register